jinyangustc/event_detection/README.md

 # Apollo Event Detection Package

-This is a rewrite of the event detection module in the Apollo Social Sensing toolkit.
-The code is migrated to Python 3 and appropriate abstractions are introduced to improve code reuse.
+A command line tool and a Python library from the Apollo Social Sensing toolkit.

 ## Install